 The history of the Tenterfield Terrier is as intriguing as it is obscure.
 This breed, which originated in Australia, has its roots in the early 19th century.
 The breed's name is derived from Tenterfield, a town in New South Wales, where it gained prominence.
 While the exact lineage of Tenterfield Terriers is somewhat mysterious, it is believed that they share ancestry with the larger Fox Terrier.

 Tenterfield Terriers were initially bred to be excellent vermin hunters.
 They were prized for their agility, determination, and keen hunting instincts.
 Over time, these qualities made them popular choices among Australian farmers and households.
-However, it wasn't until the 20th century that breed enthusiasts began formalizing the Tenterfield Terrier's characteristics and standards.
+However, it wasn't until the 20th century that breed enthusiasts began formalising the Tenterfield Terrier's characteristics and standards.

 Tenterfield Terriers sport a smooth and shiny coat that is short in length.
 Their coat requires minimal grooming, making them relatively low-maintenance in terms of grooming needs.
 The coat colour can vary, but it usually includes combinations of white, black, tan, or liver.
 They often have distinctive markings on their face, which give them an expressive and lively appearance.